salome123/hs-intro-web-student-directory-meteor-web-development/README.md

 #### Stage and Commit Changes

-* Once you're happy with the profile you've created and the changes you've made to the index page, type [git status](http://git-scm.com/book/en/Git-Basics-Recording-Changes-to-the-Repository#Checking-the-Status-of-Your-Files).
-The the file you've altered, `index.html`, should appear in the "Tracked Files" section and the files you've created should appear in the "Untracked Files" section.
+* Once you're happy with the profile you've created and the changes you've made to the index page, enter `git status` in terminal.
+The the files you've altered, `index.html`, should appear in the "Tracked Files" section and the files you've created (like the images) should appear in the "Untracked Files" section.

-* You'll want to [add](http://git-scm.com/book/en/Git-Basics-Recording-Changes-to-the-Repository#Staging-Modified-Files) then [commit](http://git-scm.com/book/en/Git-Basics-Recording-Changes-to-the-Repository#Committing-Your-Changes) these changes with a message.
+* Next, you'll need to enter `git add .` in terminal to add the files.

+* Last, you need to commit your work by entering in terminal `git commit -m "enter a description of your work here"`

 * If you type `git status`, you should see "nothing to commit, working directory clean".
 If you type `git remote -v`, it should display something like: